tothaval/YourStartUp_public_repo/README.md

 - the project is in alpha stage, up until now, intensive testing was not possible, i identified and fixed most of the bugs standing in the way of a functional or in a way functional prototype
-- the project was only tested on 3-4 different machines
+- the project was up until now only tested on 3-4 different machines
 - if you have a laptop, use an external mouse, otherwise it will not be possible, to use ys ui to its full extend, since it needs the middle mouse button and i did not yet developed an alternative handling method for hardware with no mouse
 - read the info page, hit F1 to open it, i try to keep it up to date in terms of keys and key bindings
 - i did not yet had the time to update all tooltips

+- avoid version from december 4th if you want to work with ys ui because save and load functionality don't work in that version, it is quite experimental and i am not finished integrating the new ideas and solutions into the code.